mohamedmbah2019cistudent/bah.palm.oil.e-commerce/README.md

-# # Welcome To Mohamed Marifa Bah Final Project Of Code Institute,
+#  Welcome To Mohamed Marifa Bah!

+# Full Stack Framework Milestone Final Project Of Code Institute.

 # Project Summary
 Project Purpose: In this project, I need to build a full-stack site based around business logic used to control a centrally-owned dataset.
 I need to set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.